chanangad/chanangad/README.md

 - I'm a data scientist based out of Bengaluru, India and currently working at Fidelity Investments
 - Ask me about Machine Learning/Natural Language Processing/Artificial Intelligence
-- Have a peek at my life on my <a href="https://www.instagram.com/chanangad/">Instagram</a>
 - Feel free to get in touch with me at **chanangad@gmail.com**

 <h3 align="left">Languages and Tools:</h3>